javipalanca/simfleet/docs/develop.rst

 Developing the Passenger Agent Strategy
 ---------------------------------------

-To develop a new strategy for the Passenger Agent you need to create a class that inherits :class:`PassengerStrategyBehaviour`.
+To develop a new strategy for the Passenger Agent, you need to create a class that inherits from :class:`PassengerStrategyBehaviour`.
 Since this is a cyclic behaviour class that follows the *Strategy Pattern* and that inherits from the :class:`StrategyBehaviour`, it has all the previously presented helper functions for communication and storing data inside the agent.

-The passenger strategy is intended to ask for a taxi to the coordinator agent, then wait for taxi proposals and, after evaluating them, choosing a taxi proposal to be taken to her destination.
+The passenger strategy is intended to ask the coordinator agent for a taxi service, then wait for taxi proposals and, after evaluating them, choosing a particular taxi proposal which will take the passenger to her destination.

 The place in the code where your passenger strategy must be coded is the :func:`_process` function.
 This function is executed in an infinite loop until the agent stops.
-In addition, you may overload also the :func:`onStart` and the :func:`onEnd` functions to execute code before the creation of the strategy or after its destruction.
+In addition, you may overload also the :func:`onStart` and the :func:`onEnd` functions to execute code before the creation of the strategy or after its destruction, if needed.

 Code
 ~~~~
-The default strategy of a Passenger agent is a dummy strategy that accepts the first proposal it receives.
+The default strategy of a Passenger agent is a dummy strategy that simply accepts the first proposal it receives.
-As an example, this is the code of the default passenger strategy :class:`AcceptFirstRequestTaxiBehaviour`:
+This is the code of the default passenger strategy :class:`AcceptFirstRequestTaxiBehaviour`:

 .. code-block:: python